NLnetLabs/routinator/doc/manual/source/interactive.rst

 depending on the :term:`Maximum Prefix Length (MaxLength)` that is set.

 In some cases you may want more specifics to be displayed as well.
-For this the ``--more-specifics`` option can be used.
+For this the :option:`--more-specifics` option can be used.
 For example, when querying for 82.221.32.0/20:

 .. code-block:: text